XRPLF/xrpl-dev-portal/content/infrastructure/configuration/data-retention/index.md

 parent: configure-rippled.html
 metadata:
   indexPage: true
+seo:
-blurb: Control how much data your server should keep and when it should remove old data.
+    description: Control how much data your server should keep and when it should remove old data.
 ---
 # Data Retention